decentraland/builder/README.md

 The Builder is capable of using multiple asset packs at the same time.
 A JSON file is used for easy discovery of the supported ones to be loaded by the application.
-Each of the asset-pack entries points to the corresponding asset-pack definition file and supports and thumbnail for display in the asset drawer.
+Each of the asset-pack entries points to the corresponding asset-pack definition file and supports and thumbnail for display in the asset drawer

 ```javascript
 {